Our2020View/Our2020View.github.io/stabilizers.md

 <img src="/assets/webstabilizer2.jpg"/>

-Once the four bolts are out, retracting the legs will drop the assembly to clear the chassis structure:
+Once the four bolts are out, retracting the legs manually will drop the assembly to clear the chassis structure:

 <img src="/assets/webstabilizer5.jpg"/>